abpio/abp-commercial-docs/en/why/why-abp-io-platform.md

 TODO

+## Pre-Built Modules

+TODO

 ## ABP Community

 Being in a big community that everyone follows similar coding styles, principles and share a common infrastructure brings power when you have troubles or you need to get help on design decisions.
 Since we write code in a similar way, we can to help each other much better.
 ABP Community is one of the most active communities on GitHub.

 It is easy to share code, or even reusable libraries between ABP developers.
 A code works for you will also work for others.
+There are a lot of samples and tutorials that you can directly implement for your application.

 When you hire a developer worked before with the ABP architecture will immediately understand your solution and start development in a very short time.